tenbonks/scriptio-qoutes-app/README.md

 - A option to "Contact Me" - For if the user wants to collaborate, or maybe report a bug if found, a confirmation email will be sent to the supplied email address.
 ---

 **Features to implement in the future**

-There is a fair bit to be covered here, due to the nature of my site, for perfect implentation I would need to implement a log in system, I had this in mind but due to it being out of scope of the milestone project, it wasnt placed too high.
+There is a fair bit to be covered here, due to the nature of my site, for perfect implentation I would need to implement a log in system, I had this in mind during development but due to it being out of scope of the milestone project, it wasn't a priority.

-I had done research on how to implement this and would use "bcrypt" package to hash passwords, there are some features that would come from having a login system, such as the ability to...
+I had done research on how to implement this had it of been implemented, I would of used "bcrypt" library to hash passwords to keep them secure, there are some features that would come from having a login system, such as the ability to...

+This is the biggest issues that comes from not having a log in system, and that is user authentication, currently anyone can edit and delete comments, and this would be an issue in real world application, and that is understood, but it isn't the focus of this project.

 Follow users, this would be implemented in a way where the username would be on each post, so it would be clickable to go to the users page, the users page would have all the quotes left by that user, and would be able to "follow user"

 A followed users posts would be shown with priority over normal posts in the homepage, also maybe a individual "followed page" which just shows posts from followed users

-As mentioned there would be users, so that would also create a need for a profile page, this would follow the websites design, I would also add the ability to delete a user, Im not sure if I would keep the deleted users posts, but if I would, I would edit the user field of the post to be a deleted user, this would elimiate an issue where if a new user chose the deleted users username, the posts would not be linked to the new user.
+As mentioned there would be users, so that would also create a need for a profile page, this would follow the websites design, I would also add the ability to delete a user, Im not sure if I would keep the deleted users posts, but if I would, I would edit the user field of the post to read "Delted User" or similar, this would elimiate an issue where if a new user chose the deleted users username when creating account, the posts would not be linked to the new user.

-there is a lot that can be developed off having a log in system, but I'm confident that Ive displayed how the website works, without having the system, also note, had there been a log in, only the user who left the post, would be able to edit it.
+there is a lot that can be developed off having a log in system, but I'm confident that Ive displayed the data-centric side of my project, in the way that it handles data left by a user, without having the system.

-I had planned on inplementing a login system, and had in my planning, but upon review of requirements for the project, it was out of scope, and it wasnt the aim of the project, Id of liked to add it but it would of taken too much time away from the actual requirements.

 ---